leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 In this somewhat more realistic example, we will control the model so that the cell count for the "default" cell type over time stabilizes at about 128 cells.
 For observation, we will use cell counts.
+Reward will be calculated by a simple formula.
 For action, we will use an apoptosis-inducing drug that kills the cells.

 For this tutorial, we assume you have additionally [PhysiCell Studio](https://github.com/PhysiCell-Tools/PhysiCell-Studio) installed.